OWH-projects/refugees/README.md

 # Refugee resettlements in the U.S.
 A Django app to track refugee resettlements in the United States.
-Data from <a href="http://www.wrapsnet.org/">WRAPSnet</a>.
+Data from the <a href="http://www.wrapsnet.org/">U.S Department of State Refugee Processing Center</a>.